6 Best Ghost Alternatives in 2023

 1. Hyvor Blogs

 HB - Hyvor Blogs is an all-in-one blogging platform where you can create your own blog as the same as you want.
-It comes with the following cool features in it.

 • Multi-language support by default - You can add new languages to your blog as you prefer.
 You can start multi-language blogging using different languages and grow your audience.
 It is just a piece of cake.